hitvoice/notes/knowledge/deep learning/optimization.md

 <div align="center">
  <img src="resources/lr.jpg" width="500">
 </div>

+In the definitions above, $k$ is called the decay rate and $t$ is the number of epochs.

 **Batch normalizaion** is a standard strategy for optimization.
 Let $H$ be a minibatch of activation of a layer, we replace it with
 $$